okinahiru/website/index.md

 #### **Representation Features**

-- **Nodes Representations**: Learned embeddings of individual nodes.
+- **Nodes Representations**: Learned embeddings of individual nodes and their neighbors.
 - **Nets Representations**: Learned embeddings of nets.
 - **Virtual Nodes Representations**: Learned embeddings of the virtual (aggregate) nodes.